Aerial view of Hastings

 Stakeholder engagement

-Stakeholder engagement will be employed to help identify key variables that differentiate coastal from non-coastal places; advise on technical and methodological issues (such as clustering methodologies); and provide recommendations on how to make the classification relevant, useable, and updatable.
+Stakeholder engagement is employed to help identify key variables that differentiate coastal from non-coastal places; advise on technical and methodological issues (such as clustering methodologies); and provide recommendations on how to make the classification relevant, useable, and updatable.

 Find out how you can get involved